 Between 2008 and 2016, the SCC was used as part of financial analyses in support of 67 regulations.
 Dr. William Nordhaus of Yale estimates about $1 trillion in benefits from EPA and other regulations have been justified by a consideration of the SCC.

-As of 2017, the SCC is valued at $39 per metric ton in 2007 dollars.
+As of 2017, the Social Cost of Carbon is valued at $39 per metric ton in 2007 dollars.
 In other words, the prevention of the emission of one metric ton of carbon or other greenhouse gases would save $39.
 The SCC was used to in the formulation of the Clean Power Plan (CPP), resulting in an estimated savings of $20 billion attributable to the reduction in carbon emission by 2030 and another $14 to $34 billion savings from health benefits.
 Factoring in the projected $8 billion for compliance with the regulations, the CPP nets savings between $26 to 45 billion.

 SCC calculation: it’s just as complicated as it sounds